sarveshveer12345-maker/Retail-Sales-Profit-Analysis-Tableau/README.md

 - The West region contributes the highest share of total profit.

-- Laptops and phones generate the highest profits among product categories.
+- Laptops and Phones generate the highest profits among sub-categories.

 - Soumya and Pooja are top-performing salespersons in terms of profitability.